Code-Institute-Submissions/michaelekoh1-ekoh-consulting_OctResub/README.md

 # Acknowledgement

-I would like to take this opprotunity to thank my mentor Jack Wachira for his great guidance in the accomplishment of this project and the whole learning experience.
+I would like to take this opportunity to thank my mentor Jack Wachira for his great guidance in the accomplishment of this project and the whole learning experience.